We, the Catholic community of St. Aloysius, guided by the Holy Scripture and Church tradition, with the help of the Holy Spirit,

 our personal relationships with Jesus Christ; we share love for one another; and we reach out to the needs of others both in our parish and beyond.

 Just two blocks from downtown Bowling Green, we are the Catholic church located behind the Taco Bell.
 One of two Catholic churches in Bowling Green, St. Aloysius primarily serves the city of Bowling Green and the surrounding rural communities.
 The other Catholic church, St. Thomas More, serves the needs of Catholic students at Bowling Green State University.
 St. Aloysius also supports St. Aloysius Catholic School on the property bounded by South Summit, Clough and South Enterprise streets.

-We have approximately 3600 registered parishioners and more than 30 ministries.
-School enrollment is more than 230 students in pre-kindergarten through eighth grade.
+We have approximately 900 registered families and more than 30 ministries.
+School enrollment is approximately 200 students in preschool through eighth grade.